Planisplan/zhihu_homepage/README.md

 This is a project writing with **React** for the purpose of practice.

 The project imitates [**ZhiHu** homepage](https://www.zhihu.com/).
-Most of the sections, images and SVG icons are copied from ZhiHu and it's users' posts, but no users' info is reveled, I put mine on the page instead.
+Most of the sections, images and SVG icons are copied from ZhiHu and its users' posts, but no users' info is reveled, I put mine on the page instead.

 The project is built based on *create-react-app*.

 All styles are imported using *CSS Module*.

-For practice purpose, I wrote a simple server using *express* named "express_server.js".
+To drill, I wrote a simple server using *express* named "express_server.js".

 I didn't work on the compatibility because I don't know how yet.
 As I tested, the page works fine in both Chrome and Firefox.
 But in Edge, the corner button wont move up.